-Prerequisite: ACCT 2813 Principles of Managerial Accounting, MATH 2403 Survey of Calculus or higher math, and admission to the College of Business, or consent of instructor
+Prerequisite: admission to the College of Business or consent of instructor

 Addresses legal forms of American business organizations and policies, methods, and institutions involved in financing businesses.
 Principles of financial management will be studied with emphasis on the corporation, including cash flows, securities, financial structures, expansion, and acquisitions.